 Do I Need Dental Implants with Dentures?

 A typical set of dentures are designed so they stay in one spot by using a thin saliva layer between your bone tissue and underlying gums.
-They may also have little hooks that help them attach to any other teeth that you may have.
+Partial dentures may also have little hooks that help them attach to any other teeth that you may have left in your mouth.
 However, a problem occurs if you don’t have any teeth in your mouth as it makes it difficult to wear dentures.
-You’ll probably have an easier time eating, talking and enjoying life if you use dentures that are supported by implants.
+You will have an absolutely easier time eating, talking and enjoying life if you use dentures that are supported by dental implants.

 Get expert dental implant & dental prosthetic advice

 Leave us your information and we will call you back

 There are a couple of different types of these dentures.
 Removable or Fixed.